kubernetes/enhancements/keps/sig-scheduling/20190926-default-even-pod-spreading.md

 workload authors can define spreading rules for their loads based on the topology of the clusters.
 The spreading rules are defined in the `PodSpec`, thus they are tied to the pod.

-We propose the introduction of configurable default spreading rules, i.e. rules that can be defined at the cluster level and are applied to pods that don't explicitly define spreading rules.
+We propose the introduction of configurable default spreading constraints, i.e. constraints that can be defined at the cluster level and are applied to pods that don't explicitly define spreading constraints.
-This way, all pods can be spread according to (likely better informed) rules set by a cluster operator.
+This way, all pods can be spread according to (likely better informed) constraints set by a cluster operator.
 Workload authors don't need to know the topology of the cluster they will be running on to have their pods spread.
-But if they do, they can still set their own spreading rules if they have specific needs.
+But if they do, they can still set their own spreading constraints if they have specific needs.

 ## Motivation

 In order for a workload (pod) to use `EvenPodsSpreadPriority`:

 1. Authors have to have an idea of the underlying topology.
-1. PodSpecs become less portable if their spreading rules are tailored to a specific topology.
+1. PodSpecs become less portable if their spreading constraints are tailored to a specific topology.

-On the other hand, cluster operators know the underlying topology of the cluster, which makes them suitable to provide default spreading rules for all workloads in their cluster.
+On the other hand, cluster operators know the underlying topology of the cluster, which makes them suitable to provide default spreading constraints for all workloads in their cluster.

 ### Goals

-- Cluster operators can define default spreading rules for pods that don't provide any `pod.spec.topologySpreadConstraints`.
+- Cluster operators can define default spreading constraints for pods that don't provide any `pod.spec.topologySpreadConstraints`.
-- Workloads are spread with the default rules if they belong to the same service, replication controller, replica set or stateful set, and if they don't define `pod.spec.topologySpreadConstraints`.
+- Workloads are spread with the default constraints if they belong to the same service, replication controller, replica set or stateful set, and if they don't define `pod.spec.topologySpreadConstraints`.

 ### Non-Goals